sneakysneak/docs/pages/launch/launch-deployment.md

 ![Generic Host Application](./images/generic-host-app.png)

-When a user clicks the “Connect” button, your application server should make a request towards Cyclr’s REST API’s _/users/launch_ method:
+When a user clicks the **Connect** button, your application server should make a request towards Cyclr REST API's _/users/launch_ method:

 ```
 curl -X POST